-% of Total Revenue Three Months Ended
+% of Total Revenue % of Total Revenue

-March 31, 2018 April 1,
+Three Mont hs Ended Six Months Ended

+June 30, 2018 July 1, 2017 June 30, 2018 July 1, 2017

-Arrow Electronics Inc. 30% 21%
+Arrow Electronics Inc. 35% 23% 33% 22%

-Weikeng Group 26 27
+Weikeng Group 25 26 26 27

-All others 31 23
+All others 26 27 28 24

-All distributors 87% 71%
+All distributors 86% 76% 87% 73%

-\ During the first quarter of 2018, we updated our channel categories to group all forms of distribution into a single channel.
+- Results for periods in 2017 presented in accordance with ASC 605, which was in effect during that fiscal year. - During the first quarter of 2018, we updated our channel categories to group all forms of distribution into a single channel.
 Prior periods have been reclassified to match current period presentation.

-Revenue attributable to revenue streams other than distributors decreased in the first quarter of fiscal 2018 compared to the first quarter of fiscal 2017, resulting in increases in distribution revenue as a percentage of total revenue.
+Revenue attributable to revenue streams other than distributors decreased in the second quarter and first six months of fiscal 2018 compared to the second quarter and first six months of fiscal 2017, resulting in increases in distribution revenue as a percentage of total revenue.

-The most significant impact of the adoption of ASC 606 was to accelerate the timing of revenue recognition on product shipments to most of our distributors, resulting in an additional \$8.3 million of revenue in the three months ended March 31, 2018.
+The most significant impact of the adoption of ASC 606 was to accelerate the timing of revenue recognition on product shipments to most of our distributors, resulting in an additional \$4.1 million and \$12.3 million of revenue, respectively in the second quarter and first six months of fiscal 2018.
 Assuming all other revenue recognition criteria have been met, the new guidance requires us to recognize revenue and costs relating to such sales upon shipment to the distributor - subject to reductions for estimated reserves for price adjustments and returns - rather than upon the ultimate sale by the distributor to its end customer, as was our previous practice.
 The impact of this change will depend primarily on the level of inventory held by distributors at the beginning and end of each period.
 To the extent these inventory levels fluctuate significantly, revenue under the new standard could be materially different than that under the previous standard.
-We anticipate the adoption of the new standard to increase revenue recognized from distributors in the \$5 million to \$10 million range in 2018 compared to revenue recognized from distributors under the previous standard in 2017.
+We anticipate that the benefit to product revenue resulting from distributor inventory inclines will be reduced in the third and, potentially, the fourth quarter of fiscal 2018.
+We currently expect the adoption of the new standard to increase revenue recognized from distributors in the \$3 million to \$6 million range in 2018 compared to revenue recognized from distributors under the previous standard in 2017.